Blaizzy/mlx-embeddings/docs/Common-Issues.md

 Note that if it's been a long time since you ran `brew upgrade`, you may encounter some package renaming that will require manual resolution.
 Expect errors.
-Expect to spend some time [searching Homebrew's formulae and cask list](https://formulae.brew.sh/) for replacements for deprecated, disabled, and just plain _missing_ formulae.
+Expect to spend some time [searching Homebrew's formulae and cask list](https://formulae.brew.sh/) for replacements for deprecated, disabled, or removed formulae.

 Once you are satisfied with the state of your new `/opt/homebrew` Homebrew installation, you can uninstall the old `/usr/local` installation with these next steps.